dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 We also need to tell PlatyPS the output folder so it knows where to save our help.
 I also like to include the ```AlphabeticParamsOrder``` switch, because why not, and the ```WithModulePage``` option.
 The module page is not needed to package up our module but does provide a nice summary page.
-This is useful if we're hosting this documentation on Github or anything help that can render Markdown.
+This is useful if we're hosting this documentation on Github or anything else that can render Markdown.

 ```powershell
 $mdHelp = @{